MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 - Combination PD hubs (USB A plus PD charging)

 > [!NOTE]
 > Some mobile devices with USB-C connections present themselves to the HoloLens as ethernet adaptors, and therefore could be used in a tethering configuration, starting with Windows Holographic, version 2004.
-USB LTE modems that require a separate driver, and/or application installed for configuration are not supported
+USB LTE modems that require a separate driver, and/or application installed for configuration are not supported.

 ## Connect to Miracast